top of page

 What is Carbon Black?

 Its unique properties such as high tinting strength and UV protection make it an invaluable component in various commercial products.
-Carbon black is primarily used as a reinforcing filler in rubber products, especially tires, and as a pigment in various applications.
+Carbon black is used as a reinforcing filler in products such as tires, and as a pigment.

 dark matter